-If you find yourself wanting something month after month, year after year, yet nothing happens and you never come any closer to it, then maybe what you actually want is a fantasy, an idealization, an image and a false promise.
-Maybe what you want isn’t what you want, you just enjoy wanting.
+If you find yourself wanting something month after month, year after year, yet nothing happens and you never come any closer to it, then maybe what you actually want is a fantasy, an idealization, an image, a false promise.
+Maybe what you want isn’t what you want—you just enjoy wanting.
 Maybe you don’t actually want it at all.

 That answer will actually get you somewhere.
 It’s the question that can change your life.
-It’s what makes me me and you you.
-It’s what defines us and separates us and ultimately brings us together.
+It’s what makes me, me and you, you.
+It’s what defines and separates us, and ultimately brings us together.

 Despite fantasizing about this for over half of my life, the reality never came.
 And it took me a long time and a lot of negative experiences to finally figure out why: I didn’t actually want it.

 Our culture would tell me that I’ve somehow failed myself, that I’m a quitter or a loser.
-Self-help would say that I either wasn’t courageous enough, determined enough or I didn’t believe in myself enough.
-The entrepreneurial/start up crowd would tell me that I chickened out on my dream and gave in to my conventional social conditioning.
-I’d be told to do affirmations or join a mastermind group or manifest or something.
+Self-help would say that I either wasn’t courageous enough, determined enough or I didn’t believe in myself enough.6 The entrepreneurial/start-up crowd would tell me that I chickened out on my dream and gave in to my conventional social conditioning.7 I’d be told to do affirmations8 or join a mastermind group or manifest, or something.

 But the truth is far less interesting than that: I thought I wanted something, but it turns out I didn’t.
 End of story.

-This is not a call for will power or “grit.”
-This is not another admonishment of “no pain, no gain.”
+This is not a call for willpower or “grit.”12 This is not another admonition of “no pain, no gain.”13

 This is the most simple and basic component of life: our struggles determine our successes.
-So choose your struggles wisely, my friend.
+So, friend, choose your struggles wisely.